 IEC 61000-4-16 Testing – Immunity to Conducted

-IEC 61000-4-16 relates to the immunity requirements and test methods for electrical and electronic equipment to conducted, common mode disturbances in the range d.c. to 150 kHz.
-The scope of IEC 61000-4-16 is to establish a common and reproducible basis for testing electrical and electronic equipment with the application of common mode disturbances to power supply, control, signal and communication ports.
+The IEC 61000-4-16 test standard and EN 61000-4-16 test standard relate to the immunity requirements and test methods for electrical and electronic equipment to conducted, common mode disturbances in the range d.c. to 150 kHz.
+The scope of EN 61000-4-16 testing is to establish a common and reproducible basis for testing electrical and electronic equipment with the application of common mode disturbances to power supply, control, signal and communication ports.

 - the power distribution system, with its fundamental frequency, significant harmonics and interharmonics;